Food aid suspended as Myanmar's Rakhine state sinks deeper into violence

 Meanwhile an "anti-UN/NGO propaganda campaign on Myanmar social media continues", the statement added.

-Accounts from Rohingya survivors in Bangladesh and Buddhists who fled to Sittwe, the Rakhine state capital, indicate the death toll may be much higher.
+Accounts from Rohingya refugees in Bangladesh and Buddhists who fled to Sittwe, the Rakhine state capital, indicate the death toll may be much higher.

 The worst-hit areas are off-limits to reporters.
 But unverifiable testimony has trickled out, telling of tit-for-tat mass killings and villages being torched by the army and the militants.